 If your name comes up in connection with a crime, you may be questioned by police.
 This is an intimidating prospect.
 Having a detective or federal agent arrive on your doorstep or repeatedly call you can be frightening.
 You may not be sure of what to do.
 Any time the police or a federal agent wants to talk to you, whether they claim you are a suspect or not, we recommend you call an experienced criminal lawyer in Charlotte, NC to ensure your rights are protected.

-Randall & Stump, PLLC is available to help you throughout the North Carolina or federal criminal justice process, including pre-charge investigations.
+Randall & Stump, Criminal Defense Attorneys is available to help you throughout the North Carolina or federal criminal justice process, including pre-charge investigations.
 Despite what the police may tell you, it does not make you look guilty to hire a lawyer before speaking to the police – it makes you look smart.

 To decide whether or not you should call an attorney, consider the items below as signs the police are likely investigating you as a criminal suspect:

 Most people imagine that the police arrest someone who is in the process of committing a crime.
 However, offenders often get away before the police arrive.
 In many cases, hours go by before someone notices a crime has occurred, such as someone coming home to discover a burglary.
 Once a crime has occurred and law enforcement is notified, then the police will conduct an investigation, identify a suspect, and present the matter to the district attorney.

 Investigations of significant felonies or those that cross state lines may be handled by a federal agency, such as the Federal Bureau of Investigation (FBI) or Drug Enforcement Administration (DEA).

 The police or federal agency will collect as much evidence from the crime scene as possible, including: